6mile/tvpo/README.md

 **Cloud:** Do all engineers have access to the cloud?
 Do they have explicit permissions or admin permissions?
 Who is responsible for cloud migration tasks?
 Is Infrastructure as a Code (IaC) used to build cloud environments, or are they manually constructed?
 Who manages application administration - DevOps, CloudOps, or developers?
 Do teams use VPN or other secure means to access cloud resources?
 Can you SSH or RDP directly to servers in the cloud?%

+## How to use VBP practically

+Here's how I personally use VBP:  First, I start with a target.
+That target is usually either an application, a individual developer or most commonly, a company.
+Once you know your target you can use the [Visualizing the Software Supply Chain](https://gitlab.com/pmccarty/visualizing-software-supply-chain) framework to identify what SSC stages are in the target, and what components are in each stage.
+It's important in this discovery period to identify as many components as possible so the use of tooling that can automate this for you is important.
+You can find a list of tools that I've used successfully in the [Tools](TOOLS.md) section.

+I've developed several Playbooks that focus on types of targets.
+You can find these in [Playbooks](PLAYBOOKS.md).

 ## Playbooks

 As part of our effort to make VBP something people will actually use, we want to encourage an ecosystem of open-source VBP Playbooks.
-Each of these playbooks will focus on a certain specific threat modelling use case.
-For example, our first playbook focuses on how to threat model a real public open-source project.
-Moving forward we want to encourage VBP users to create their own playbooks and share them with the community.
+Each of these Playbooks will focus on a certain specific threat modelling use case.
+For example, our first Playbook focuses on how to threat model a real public open-source project.
+Moving forward we want to encourage VBP users to create their own Playbooks and share them with the community.

 You can see all of our Playbooks on the [Playbook Page](PLAYBOOKS.md)

-Here are some example playbooks:
+Here are some example Playbooks:

 [Open Source Project Playbook](playbooks/OPEN-SOURCE-PROJECT-VBP-PLAYBOOK.md)